-Editor’s note: Today we introduce Joanne Kenen as AHCJ’s health reform topic leader.
-She will be writing blog posts, tip sheets, articles and gathering resources to help our members cover the complex implementation of health reform.
+Editor’s note: Today we introduce Joanne Kenen as AHCJ’s Health Policy topic leader.
+She will be writing blog posts, tip sheets, articles and gathering resources to help our members cover the complex implementation of Health Policy.

 So, how did people do?
 Fewer than one in 100 got all 10 questions right.
 Only a quarter scored seven or more right – a “C” or above if we were grading.

 A third got four or fewer right (F minus, minus?)
 Two percent didn’t get one single question right.
 Most were in the low-performing middle, correctly answering 4 to 6.